GitHub Actions Workflows

 - run: npm run build

-# INVALID - Missing artifact upload!
+# Missing artifact upload

-# Deploy Forge has nothing to download
+# The WordPress plugin has nothing to download

 Issues with this workflow: